timKraeuter/Behavioral-consistency-in-multi-modeling/README.md

 # Discussion

 ## Support for new modeling languages
-The [implementation](https://github.com/timKraeuter/Rewrite_Rule_Generation) contains our frameworks to generate and test Groove and Maude specifications alongside the HOTS for FSM and BPMN.
+The [implementation](https://github.com/timKraeuter/Rewrite_Rule_Generation) contains our frameworks to generate and test Groove and Maude specifications alongside the HOTs for FSM and BPMN.
 Furthermore, it contains the [comprehensive testsuite](https://github.com/timKraeuter/Rewrite_Rule_Generation/wiki/Test-Suite) to validate the BPMN HOT.

 ## State space explosion